veebch/ir-see/README.md

 How to make Infrared (**IR**) photos and video with a 12 Megapixel Raspberry Pi **NoIR Camera Module 3**.
 Adding an IR light source makes this into a night vision camera.

-This was originally a resource that gives some pointers for easily capturing still infrared images using a digital sensor, as well as a guide to post-process the images.
+This was originally a resource that gives some pointers for easily capturing infrared images using a digital sensor, as well as a guide to post-process the images.
 Since then we've added a video capability.
 Invariably, people will ignore all the still image bits in favour of making a nightvision camera (which is pretty cool tbf).

 ## Hardware
 ### For making a Still-Photography Camera